cameronotoole44/CipherSight/README.md

-# CipherSight
-visual for common programming algorithms and data structures. using JavaScript and TypeScript
+I wanted to create a visual for common algorithms, starting with JavaScript having Sorting Algorithms: Bubble, Quick, Merge, Selection, and Insertion.
+Searching Algorithms, Linear and Binary (DFS and BFS WIP) arrays being the main data structure currently, graphs to come with BFS and DFS.
+Then converting this project into TypeScript to practice those skills as well.